Cryptoc1/Nix/README.md

 # Veer
-Nix is a siderbar for implementing interactive plugins and widgets.
+Veer is a siderbar for implementing interactive plugins and widgets.
 These plugins act similarily to desktop widgets on Windows(TM), or iOS 8 NC Widgets.

 ## Usage
 Veer is written in python, and can be ran using the python interpeter.